CircuitVerse/Interactive-Book/docs/application.md

 ---
 layout: default
-title:  Application of Shift Registers
+title:  Application of shift registers
 nav_order: 15
 ---

-# Applications of Shift Registers
+# Applications of shift registers
 {: .no_toc}

 ## Table of contents